Atonement

 In summary, redefining atonement as 'the action to be at one' transforms it from a religious transaction into a universal, practical, and life-affirming process.
 It harmonizes with forgiveness to make salvation an accessible, ongoing practice of relational harmonyârelevant to personal, social, and ecological flourishing.

 When I use the word atonement in my work, I mean exactly 'action to be at one'.
-This defines atonement as:
+This definition:

-- Non-transactional and Non-violent: Removes atonement from the framework of debt, penalty, or sacrificial payment.
-This makes the concept ethically and psychologically healthierâatonement is no longer about appeasing an offended party but about actively moving toward relational unity.
+- removes atonement from the framework of debt, penalty, or sacrificial payment.
+This makes the concept ethically and psychologically healthierâatonement is no longer about appeasing an offended party but about actively moving toward relational unity;

-- Ontological Rather Than Merely Moral: Positions atonement as a fundamental process of existence, not just a religious or ethical duty.
-It becomes a universal principle applicable to all relationshipsâhuman, ecological, social, and even cosmicâgrounded in the nature of being itself.
+- positions atonement as a fundamental process of existence, not just a religious or ethical duty.
+It becomes a universal principle applicable to all relationshipsâhuman, ecological, social, and even cosmicâgrounded in the nature of being itself;

-- Accessible and Democratic: Democratizes atonementâitâs not reserved for the spiritually elite or the theologically correct.
-Anyone can practice atonement as a relational act, making salvation a present, participatory process rather than a distant reward.
+- democratizes atonementâitâs not reserved for the spiritually elite or the theologically correct.
+Anyone can practice atonement as a relational act, making salvation a present, participatory process rather than a distant reward;

-- Concrete and Practical: Turns an abstract theological idea into a tangible, actionable practice.
-Useful in conflict resolution, restorative justice, community building, and personal growthâwhere âbeing at oneâ is a deliberate, creative act.
+- turns an abstract theological idea into a tangible, actionable practice.
+Useful in conflict resolution, restorative justice, community building, and personal growthâwhere âbeing at oneâ is a deliberate, creative act;

-- Ecologically and Socially Resonant: Extends beyond human relationships to ecological and systemic contexts.
-Atonement as âaction to be at oneâ can frame environmental harmony, social cohesion, and intercultural dialogue as forms of salvation-in-process.
+- extends beyond human relationships to ecological and systemic contexts.
+Atonement as âaction to be at oneâ can frame environmental harmony, social cohesion, and intercultural dialogue as forms of salvation-in-process;

-- Aligned with Contemporary Well-being and Justice Movements: Resonates with modern emphasis on relational healing, trauma recovery, and systemic repair.
-Offers a philosophical foundation for practices like mindfulness, dialogue, and restorative circles.
+- resonates with modern emphasis on relational healing, trauma recovery, and systemic repair.
+Offers a philosophical foundation for practices like mindfulness, dialogue, and restorative circles; and

-- Encourages Present-tense Engagement: Shifts focus from future/escatological salvation to immediate, relational practice.
+- shifts focus from future/escatological salvation to immediate, relational practice.
 Encourages living âsalvation nowâ through daily acts of atonement and forgiveness.

 Sources